pavs123-gt/Water-Shop-Analytics/README.md

 └── cctv.mp4                              → CCTV video input
 ```
 ---
-##  Setup & Installation
+## 🛠️ Setup & Installation

 Follow the steps below to set up the **Water Shop Monitoring & Analytics System**.
-This section includes **only environment setup and required libraries**, similar to your MFA example.
+This section includes only environment setup and required libraries.

 ---